Cinzia Solari

 Biography

-Cinzia D. Solari (pronounce) is Associate Professor of Sociology at UMass Boston.
-She is a feminist ethnographer whose work has focused on post-Soviet peoples as they make their way in a capitalist world.
-Dr. Solari has used the tools of global ethnography to investigate the intersections of migration, modernity, and neoliberal capitalism.
-Recent investigations into how pro and anti-LGBTQ+ rhetoric is deployed by nation-states in the international area have led to her current research which focuses on nonbinary and transgender youth.
+Cinzia D. Solari (pronounce) is a feminist ethnographer whose work has focused on post-Soviet peoples making their way in a capitalist world paying special attention to the intersections of migration, modernity, and neoliberal capitalism.
+Her recent investigations into the use of pro- and anti-LGBTQ+ rhetoric by nation-states on the international stage have led to her current research, which centers on nonbinary and transgender youth.
 She is a first-generation scholar.

 Area of Expertise